Zigecek/cloudflared-vnc-fix/README.md

 ### v0.0.3

 Automatic detection of browser VNC session.
 Chrome.storage is no more needed.
 Removed the popup needed for setting the URL.
+Error handling.

 ### v0.0.2